-|Shipper||Name and contact details of seller (factory owner or supplier), unless a L/C specifies otherwise.|
+|Shipper||Name and contact details of the seller (factory owner or supplier), unless an L/C specifies otherwise.|

-|Consignee||Name and contact details of buyer, unless a L/C specifies otherwise.
+|Consignee||Name and contact details of the buyer, unless an L/C specifies otherwise.
 This field can be used to specify negotiability:|

 |Notify Party||Name and contact details of any other party that should be notified, such as the destination customs broker or third party warehouse.|

 |Voyage Details||The port to port ocean leg.|

 Bill of Lading: Load Details